sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/7_types.md

 }
 ```
 `Expr` is a subclass of `Stmt`, so there is no separate traversal function.
-This requires a simple addition to our visitor:
+Supporting this requires a simple addition of a member to our visitor to keep track of the parents of the current node:
 ```cpp title:{visitor.hpp}
 [[namespace-name,std]]::[[class-name,vector]]<[[namespace-name,clang]]::[[class-name,DynTypedNode]]> [[member-variable,m_parents]];
 ```